sjbennett123/polarlarp/content/_index.md

  Also Yes.

-**What I don't use Facebook for reasonable Ethical and privacy related concerns?**
+**What if I don't use Facebook for reasonable ethical and privacy related concerns?**

-Maybe you should get bent.
+Get bent.

 {{% /expand%}}